openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

 Export an LLM model via Hugging Face Optimum-Intel
 ##################################################

-1. Create python virtual environment and install the correct components for exporting model:
+1. Create a python virtual environment and install the correct components for exporting a model:

    .. code-block:: console